JeremyS2002/cao/spirv/README.md

 - Uniform / Storage Buffers
 - Texture support
 - Testing
+- Stop parent builders being used while they have children
 - utility user facing macros
 - Examples
 - Remove 2 stage compilation and compile as user commands are recoreded